Anyline/mobile-ocr-documentation-anyline/source/includes/_modules.md

 <a name="energyModule"> </a>
 ## Energy

-The Anyline Energy-Module is capable of scanning analog electric-, gas- and water-meter-readings.
+The Anyline Energy module is capable of scanning analog electric-, gas- and water-meter readings.
-It is also possible to scan bar- and QR-codes (useful for identifying meters).
+It is also possible to scan bar- and QR-codes, which is useful for identifying meters.
 Common digital meters and heat meters can also be scanned (but this is ALPHA).

 #### All the possible scan modes